-This pathway includes careers in electrical technology, manufacturing, energy systems, agriculture and aviation.
+This pathway includes careers in electrical technology, manufacturing, energy systems, and agriculture.
 Every student in these careers begins with the same basic set of skills and problem-solving curriculum.
-From learning to read prints and schematics to machining a special part, calculating the cost-savings of a new technology, flying aircraft, to determining the proper GPS coordinates for crop planning, Professional Trades and Industry 4.0 covers it all.
+From learning to read prints and schematics to machining a special part, calculating the cost-savings of a new technology, to determining the proper GPS coordinates for crop planning, Professional Trades and Industry 4.0 covers it all.